 The Softmax Bottleneck (Again)

 Like Skip-gram, CBOW faces the softmax computational bottleneck.
-Each training step requires computing:
+Recall that each training step requires computing the probability for the target word:

-- Negative sampling: Sample a small number of negative examples instead of computing the full softmax
+- Negative sampling: Sample a small number of negative examples instead of computing the full softmax, reducing per-step complexity from to where

 - Hierarchical softmax: Use a binary tree structure to reduce complexity from to